 Mondeal Heights, Tower - A 13th Floor, Office No.1306/1307, S.G.
 Highway, Near Wide Angle Cinema, Next to Hotel Novotel, Ahmedabad - 380 015.
+Tel No.: 079 2970 5124 maulik@aipma.net mandatory BIS standards will reduce imports of such material leading to widening of demand supply gap which in turn would push the price of polymers upwards hurting exports of value added plastics goods.
+This may also lead to increase in cost of various end use essential items for Indian consumers.

-Tel No.: 079 2970 5124 maulik@aipma.net Taking above in to consideration, we request your intervention to withdraw the Government's proposal to make BIS standards mandatory on polymers (raw material) until domestic production of polymers are sufficient to meet country's consumption and India becomes 'Atmanirbhar' in polymer capacity.
+Taking above in to consideration, we request you to withdraw the proposal to make BIS standards mandatory on polymers (raw material) until domestic production of polymers are sufficient to meet country's consumption and India becomes 'Atmanirbhar' in polymer capacity.